aslivka/CS373-site/pages/week3_mal_defense.md

 		all of them
 }
 ```
+#### Malware Behavior
+Malware tries to download some files after going to some web site links using Internet Explorer.
+After that it executes Dx.bat and qusla.exe.
+Those programs add Chinese language and font support
+to current computer to view them correctly.
+Next, the program modifies the sets up qusla.exe to
+run on every startup of Windows OS.
+Finally, it modifies starting page for Internet Explorer to
+http://www.3392.cn, a Chinese site.
+The last step explains why this malware was classified as
+StartPage malware by McAfee.
+For more detailed analysis see static and dynamic analysis sections
+below:

 ####Static Analysis
 First, the hash for the files was entered into VirusTotal database.
 It was confirmed as malware type Trojan:Win32/Startpage, with original filename hau.exe.
 This malware has Chinese origin.